afrigeri/geologic-symbols-qgis/STATUS.md

 # Table of symbols, updated July 01, 2019
 There are:
- * 1 entries for xml.
  * 1 entries for extra.
- * 42 entries for fgdc.
+ * 43 entries for fgdc.

 |Authority|  code  |                                             description                                             |notes|
 |---------|--------|-----------------------------------------------------------------------------------------------------|-----|